REVISED January 24, 2020

 - The Corporation does not assume any responsibility for inspecting the member’s piping or equipment.

-- The Corporation reserves the right to refuse service unless the member’s lines or piping are installed in such manner as to prevent cross connections or back-flow.
+- The Corporation reserves the right to refuse service unless the member’s lines or piping are installed in such a manner as to prevent cross-connections or back-flow.

 - Under normal conditions, the member will be notified of any anticipated interruptions of service.

 - Piping on the premises of the member must be installed so that the connections are conveniently located with respect to the Corporation’s lines and mains and in accordance with the Corporation’s standard requirements.